 Sales Advice To Understand Buyer Psychology

-A good salesperson understands that there is more to selling than just explain the offering and taking orders.
-There is an entire psychology around tapping into a prospects conscious and unconscious brain.
+A good salesperson understands that there is more to selling than just explaining the offering and taking orders.
+There is an entire psychology around tapping into a prospect’s conscious and unconscious brain.

-One such science of how prospects react in predictable ways is called Behavioral Economics.
+One such science, which studies how prospects react in predictable ways, is called Behavioral Economics.

 One powerful driver that a salesperson can harness is that nobody likes to close a door.
 We have an innate desire to leave doors open just in case we want to go back through them at a future date.

 “What’s in it for me?” or “WIIFM” is all about the person’s self-interest.
 When you uncover and talk about what is important to the prospect, they are more apt to listen to what you have to say.

 Most prospects don’t make decisions by looking at the facts, they make a decision based on emotions and then look for the facts that support their decision.

 In fact, a prospect’s emotional state can alter their buying behavior.
 Recognizing when they are emotionally vulnerable can cause them to be more open to your pitch.

 The following is a white paper that explores the emotional appeals that prospects just can’t help but respond to since they are hard-wired into our brains.

 Emotional Appeals – Make people stop and pay attention

 Each prospect is different and responds differently.
 Some respond to pitches based on urgency.
 Some are analyzers and need lots of questions answered.
 Some want to follow the crowd, and yet others are master procrastinators.
 Creating different messages for each type of customer can be the difference between a sale and no sale.